Ritzlgrmft/ionic-logging-service/README.md

 ### logLevels

-`logLevels` gets an array of log level definitions, e.g.
+`logLevels` gets an array of log level definitions for different loggers, e.g.

 ```JavaScript
 {